Yerba Maté (Ilex paraguariensis)

 Origins & Traditions

-Yerba maté is the dried leaves harvested from an evergreen tree native to South American Atlantic rainforests.
-It is primarily harvested by yerbateros (cultivators) on small farms in Paraguay, Argentina and Brazil.
-In Argentina, “yerba mate” originally translated as “the gourd herb”, i.e. the herb one drinks from a gourd.
-It is also known as ka’a (“herb”) by the indigenous Guarani people who first used it.
+Yerba maté comes from the dried leaves harvested from an evergreen tree native to South American Atlantic rainforests.
+It is primarily harvested by yerbateros (cultivators) on small farms in Paraguay, Argentina, and Brazil.
+In Argentina, “yerba maté” originally translated as “the gourd herb”, i.e. the herb one drinks from a gourd.
+The indigenous Guarani people who first used it call it ka’a (“herb”).

-Traditionally, after mate leaves are dried and ground, a dried hollowed calabash gourd is filled with the leaves and hot water.
-Using a special metal straw (or bombilla), the caffeine-rich, stimulating tea is drunk with close friends or family in a rotating fashion.
+Traditionally, after mate leaves are dried and ground, the brewer fills a dried hollowed calabash gourd with the leaves and hot water.
+Using a special metal straw (or bombilla), close friends or family drink the caffeine-rich, stimulating tea in a rotating fashion.
 Take a sip and pass it on!
-The brewer gives the gourd to each person, often in a circle.
-The recipient gives thanks, drinks the few mouthfuls in the container, and then returns the mate to the brewer, who refills it and passes it to the next person in clockwise order.
+The recipient gives thanks, drinks the few mouthfuls in the container, and then returns the maté to the brewer, who refills it and passes it to the next person in clockwise order.

 Maté Properties

-Yerba maté leaves contain 24 different vitamins and minerals, alkaloids, 15 amino acids and abundant polyphenols, making it a highly nourishing caffeinated beverage!
-The 85 mg of caffeine in a cup of maté (and several other chemicals) stimulate the brain, heart, and muscles lining the blood vessels.
+Yerba maté leaves contain 24 different vitamins and minerals, alkaloids, 15 amino acids, and abundant polyphenols, making it a highly nourishing drink!
+The 85 mg of caffeine in a cup of maté (along with several other chemicals) stimulate the brain, heart, and muscles lining the blood vessels.
 The average caffeine quantity of a cup of maté is less than coffee, but more than black tea.

-“Stimulating like coffee, euphoric like chocolate, and with the health benefits of tea”, yerba maté is not for the faint of heart.
-It is a tonic, laxative diuretic, and muscle relaxant, and can reduce appetite.
-It is also said to increase intellectual vigor.
-Some say it helps with diabetes, lowering blood sugar if taken regularly.
+“Stimulating like coffee, euphoric like chocolate, and with the health benefits of tea,” yerba maté is not for the faint of heart.
+It acts as a tonic, laxative diuretic, muscle relaxant, and can reduce appetite.
+It may also increase intellectual vigor.
+Some say it helps with diabetes, lowering blood sugar when taken regularly.
 Similar attitudes believe it can help lower LDL cholesterol or “bad” cholesterol.

-As with all herbs, moderation is best.
+As with all herbs, opt for moderation.
 Refrain from consuming maté if you are pregnant, nursing, or have sleep issues.
 Caffeine also slows blood clotting, so people with bleeding disorders should avoid it.
 Overall, maté should not be consumed in large amounts due to its high caffeine content.

 Flavor Profile & Fun Blends

-When yerba maté leaves are harvested, they are often dried by a wood fire, imparting a smoky flavor.
-This roasty-ness is the main flavor that maté is known for!
-Maté also has the ability to get rather bitter if steeped for a long time.
-However, this bitterness is what some crave when drinking maté, whereas others may want to steep it for a shorter period or use fewer leaves when brewing to limit its bitter flavor.
+When yerba maté leaves are harvested, they are often dried by a wood fire, imparting the roasty flavor that maté is known for.
+Maté also turns rather bitter if steeped for a long time.
+Some maté lovers crave this bitterness, whereas others may choose a shorter steeping time, or use fewer leaves, to limit the bitter flavor.

-Yerba maté adds layers of flavor to tea blends!
+Yerba maté adds depth and dimension to tea blends!
 Its herb-like taste fits well with other botanicals, and its kick of caffeine can also be beneficial.
-Blends we incorporate yerba maté in are: Beat the Snot out of You, Spicy Yerba Chai, Have a Headache?, and Sabertooth Green.
-Of course, we sell straight yerba maté too!
+We incorporate yerba maté into these blends: Beat the Snot Out of You, Spicy Yerba Chai, Have a Headache?, and Sabertooth Green.
+And of course, we also sell straight yerba and authentic gourds!

 Written by: Greta de la Montagne, edited by: Boo Curry and Heather Kreilick